17 Creative Ways to Organize Your Thoughts

 When you’ve emptied all thoughts from your mind, take three large steps back from the wall.
 What do you see?
 What don’t you see?

 A mind map is a simple way of connecting different thoughts together.
-You’ve probably seen mind maps before in one shape or another.
 They have one main thought in the center and are surrounded by related thoughts and ideas.

 To create a mind map, you’ll need a sheet of paper or a notebook.
 In the center of the paper, write down your predominant thought, and draw a circle around it.